datalad-handbook/book/docs/usecases/collaborative_data_management.rst

-The dataset that Bob wants to work with is structural brain imaging data from the `studyforrest project <http://studyforrest.org/>`_, a public data resource that the original authors share as a DataLad dataset through :term:`Github`.
+The dataset that Bob wants to work with is structural brain imaging data from the `studyforrest project <http://studyforrest.org/>`_, a public data resource that the original authors share as a DataLad dataset through :term:`GitHub`.
 This means that Bob can simply install the relevant dataset from this service and into his own dataset.
 To do that, he installs it as a subdataset into a directory he calls ``src/`` as he wants to make it obvious which parts of his analysis steps and code require 3rd party data: